-‘Wexford MarineWatch’ was established in December 2012 primarily to try and combat an epidemic of suicides in the Wexford Harbour and Bridge areas – one of the longest bridges in Ireland today, at over 580 metres.
+‘Wexford MarineWatch’ was established in December 2012 primarily to try and combat the high level of suicides in the Wexford Harbour and Bridge areas – one of the longest bridges in Ireland today, at over 580 metres.
 Most of these individuals are not recovered in time and get swept away by the very strong tidal flows in the Harbour.
 This often results in drawn out lengthy searches, sometimes for weeks or even months – resulting in distress for the families, the relatives, the search teams and the wider community.

 For the first time ever, all Emergency & Voluntary services have come together – Wexford Civil Defence, An Garda Siochana, the RNLI, the Ambulance Service, Order of Malta, Wexford Fire Service, the Irish Coast Guard and Wexford Local Authority, to put this scheme in place.